At a glance

-Courses in the Department are designed to equip you with a high level of competence in the written and spoken French language.
+Courses in French and Francophone studies are designed to equip you with a high level of competence in written and spoken French language.
 In years one, two and four, you will follow a core language curriculum which combines work on grammar with training in skills such as translation, résumé and essay writing.
 The course also includes regular classes in spoken French taught by native speakers of the language and, in year four, specialist professional language modules.

 Our courses are modular, which allows for maximum flexibility in the design of your degree.
 Alongside core modules, you will have the opportunity to choose modules in your area of interest.

 Modules are assessed by coursework and/or exams.
 The first year is a qualifying year and does not count towards your final degree classification.
 Grades gained in the second and fourth year make up your degree classification, with more emphasis placed on the final year.

 Our courses allow you to develop a range of professional and transferable skills, applicable on graduation to many different careers.
 Recent graduates have gone on to work for Deloitte, EY, Renault UK, the RAF, Europa Publications, the European Economic and Social Committee, and Emirates Airlines.
 In addition, graduates can go on to further study, such as MAs in Interpreting and/or Translation and MScs in Management, Business and Information Technology.